 Similarly, while child support will be ordered in many cases, the amount will not be so high that a parent cannot afford it.
 Several factors will be taken into consideration in order to calculate a fair payment plan.
 Like child custody arrangements, many support orders prioritize solutions that are in the best interests of the child.

-Further, the trend toward collaboration and mediation in divorce can be of considerable relief to people seeking a more peaceful resolution.
+Further, the trend toward collaboration in divorce can be of considerable relief to people seeking a more peaceful resolution.
 There are numerous resources in place to help spouses solve family legal matters outside of court.
 By cooperating instead of battling, divorcing spouses can have more control over what happens and the children won’t have to be at the center of or witness to ugly and contentious fights between parents.

 Too often, divorce is presented as an all-out battle.
 People fight over every dollar, every unpleasant allegation and every minute of time spent with a child.
 However, with the help of an attorney and a clear understanding of your options and goals in regards to collaboration, you can pursue resolutions that are agreeable in a more harmonious manner.